Bouncer

 How do you know when an ID is fake?
 Are there dead giveaways that pop up again and again?

-Asked by Dommer over 12 years ago
+Asked by Dommer almost 13 years ago

 If an ID is from Wilmington, Delaware, it’s fake 100% of the time.
 Wilmington, Delaware is the hands down, all star of fake IDs.
 There are a few other states that are often faked: Texas, Michigan, Ohio, Pennsylvania, Connecticut, Wisconsin, California – there are probably some others I can’t remember.
 Usually if someone looks young and they have an ID from one of those states you can start to wonder if it’s fake.
 California is the hardest to spot.
 The other ones vary in terms of how fake they seem.
 If I wasn’t sure I’d ask them some simple questions.
 For Michigan you ask what the ‘U.P.’ is.
 Everyone from Michigan knows it’s the Upper Peninsula, everyone who has a fake Michigan ID looks at you like you just punched their mother.
 For California I would ask, “Who’s the governor?” and they would get that panicky look in their eyes and say something like “I don’t follow politics.”
 Really?
 You missed that fact that Arnold Schwarzenegger is the governor of your home state?
 That one slipped by you, huh?
 (Remember I worked as a bouncer four years ago).
 New York ID’s are harder to fake.
 People always scratch out the year of their birth and write in a new date with a red colored pencil.
 There used to be a license number at the bottom that also had their birth year in it.
 People always forgot to change that number.
 The new IDs came out right around the time I quit so I don’t know any tricks for that one.
 The other thing people pull is to get someone else’s ID and try to pass it off as theirs.
 Usually you just look for eye color or height differences.
 You can ask them something like their zip code – you’d be amazed how many people forget to memorize that.
 I had a kid come up to me once with someone else’s ID that said she was 33 years old.
 I gave her a raised eyebrow and she said, “Yeah, I know, I’m old.”
 I said, “How old are you?”
 I got the 'punched your mother' look.